proinsias/proinsias.github.io/_posts/2020/2020-12-10-Mac-Restart-or-shutdown.md

 ---
 layout: single
-title: 'Mac: Restart or shutdown'
+title: "Mac: Restart or shutdown"
 excerpt: Using reboot and poweroff
 date: 2020-12-10
 last_modified_at: 2023-04-26 13:22:37